LooseLab/readfish/README.md

 | MinKNOW is transitioning from Guppy to Dorado.
 Until MinKNOW version 5.9 both Guppy and Dorado used ont-pyguppy-client-lib.<br/>As of MinKNOW version 5.9 and Dorado server version 7.3.9 and greater Dorado requires an alternate library, `ont-pybasecall-client-lib`.<br/>The listed `ont-pyguppy-client-lib` or `ont-pybasecaller-client-lib` version may not match the version installed on your system.
 To fix this, Please see this [issue](https://github.com/LooseLab/readfish/issues/221#issuecomment-1381529409), using the appropriate library. |

-[ONT's Guppy GPU](https://community.nanoporetech.com/downloads) should be installed and running as a server.
+[ONT's Dorado Basecall Server GPU](https://community.nanoporetech.com/downloads) should be installed and running as a server.

 <details style="margin-top: 10px">
 <summary><span id="py-ve">Alternatively, install readfish into a python virtual-environment</span></summary>